COVID-19 pandemic in Asturias: June

 On 1 June another outbreak was detected, this time in a nursing home in Oviedo, infecting four people.
 That same day, the death of one patient affected by the Gijón outbreak in May was announced.

 On 2 June, the Asturian Government requested to start phase 3 on Monday 8 June.
 This request was accepted on 5 June.
 That same day it was known that another resident affected by the Gijón outbreak died due to the disease.

 On 11 June, the Spanish Army dismantled the field hospital that was installed in Oviedo.

 On 16 June, a new study reinforced the impression that all people dead by COVID-19 in Asturias had other diseases.

 On 18 June, the last hospitalised person at Cabueñes Hospital in Gijón by COVID-19 was discharged.
 On that day, the Government Delegation in Asturias reported that 100 people had been arrested and 20,000 fines had been give out during the State of Alarm.

-On 20 June, Asturias finished the de-escalation and joined the so-called "new normality", re-opening borders, with fewer restrictions and repermitting festivities, albeit with limited attendance.
+On 20 June, Asturias finished the de-escalation and joined the so-called "new normality", re-opening borders, with fewer restrictions and re-permitting festivities, albeit with limited attendance.

 On 25 June, the Asturian Government estimated that around 16,400 people have had COVID-19.
 However, only 2,435 are officially recognised.

 On 27 June, Asturias became the first Autonomous Community to accumulate 14 consecutive days (a complete incubation period) without new cases, thus being named as a "COVID-free Community".

 On 30 June, after 18 days without new cases, the Public Health Service of Asturias dismantled the other provisional field hospital, installed at the premises of the International Trade Fair in Gijón.